 Bruce Willis, the blockbuster actor whose highly successful career has spanned four decades, is fighting his toughest battle to date in the form of aphasia (a condition affecting a person’s cognitive abilities) as a result of frontotemporal dementia (FTD).

 Willis’ eldest daughter (with former wife Demi Moore), Rumer, announced her father’s condition via Instagram in 2022 and stated that he would be retiring from acting as a result.
-Read on for more about Willis, his new grandchild, and daughter Tallulah’s thoughts about his health.
+Read on for more about Willis, his new grandchild, daughter Tallulah’s thoughts about his health, and an update from his wife.

 Willis has had an incredible career